AntlimagLight/restaurants_voting/README.md

 Each restaurant provides a new menu each day.

 As a result, provide a link to GitHub repository.
 It should contain the code, README.md with API documentation and couple curl commands to test it, better - link to Swagger.
+Use the inMemory database to make it easier to run and test your application.

 P.S.: Make sure everything works with the latest version that is on github :)
 P.P.S.: Assume that your API will be used by a frontend developer to build frontend on top of that.